 Maybe you have a favorite place that you don’t get to visit often or a new place you’ve wanted to explore.
 Our environment impacts us a lot so think ahead about how far you want to be from home and the vibe of the place (or places) you want to spend.
 With a little advance thought, driving time can be a powerful part of your Day Away.
 For example, it is a great time to listen to that audio book or podcast that has been on your wish-list for a while now.
 It is also a great time for silence, which can be hard to come by!
 This element pairs nicely with thinking about your overall purpose and theme.

 Will you need to spend any money?

 You may need money for food and transportation.
 You may also decide to treat yourself to an activity.
-If money is tight, there are tons of free restful activities you can do such as reading a book, going for a walk, journaling, taking a nap and coloring.
+If money is tight, there are tons of free restful activities you can do such as reading a book, going for a walk, journaling, taking a nap, calling a friend or family member and coloring.
 These activities are often reflective or relaxing.
 They may even help you pamper yourself a bit.